AuthorX/authorx.github.io/games/_posts/2022-03-31-twittergames.md

 ---
 title: Twitter RPGs
+gallery_slimerancher:
+  - url: /assets/images/2022-03-31-twittergames_a.jpg
+    image_path: /assets/images/2022-03-31-twittergames_a.jpg
+    alt: "Example of a letter written in a notebook describing finding a \"Dependant Slime\" on Day 1"
+  - url: /assets/images/2022-03-31-twittergames_b.jpg
+    image_path: /assets/images/2022-03-31-twittergames_b.jpg
+    alt: "Example of a letter written in a notebook describing finding a \"Reflective Slime\" on Day 8
 ---

 A few times, I've been inspired to write a micro RPG directly on twitter.
 Given the slow death of the platform, I wanted to preserve them here.